-At first it sounds like a great idea: take advantage of a long holiday weekend and get your relocation out of the way.
-Christmas and New Year's Day each fall on a Tuesday this year, so many people will be enjoying two four-day weekends and possibly a nice long break from work and school.
+At first, it sounds like a great idea: take advantage of a long holiday weekend and get your relocation out of the way.
+Christmas and New Year's Day are often a time for travelers & those getting ready to move to enjoy the extra time off work and school

 Hoping to move your pet internationally during the holidays?
 Here are some ways to ensure that your move goes smoothly: